-Ongoing updates from AHCCCS regarding copayment requirements can be found at: https://azahcccs.gov/PlansProviders/RatesAndBilling/copayments.html
+Ongoing updates from AHCCCS regarding copayment requirements can be found at: https://azahcccs.gov/PlansProviders/RatesAndBilling/copayments.html members receive EPSDT services and immunizations according to the periodicity schedule with which they have been provided.

 Please refer to Section V, Eligibility and Enrollment and Section XI, Billing, Claims and Encounters of this Provider Manual for additional information.